The Hottest and Most Brilliant Business Tips for YOU – Find Out if You’re a Professional Entrepreneur, and More

 And doesn’t it violate everyone’s privacy ten ways till Sunday?

-Our following life-changing tip concerns business insurance, tackled by the amazing folks at Small Business Trends.
+Our following tip concerns business insurance, tackled by the folks at Small Business Trends.
 They painlessly went over the three main types of insurance you’ll need (this doesn’t include auto if you have a fleet, for example).

 This insurance helps out in the event your company fails to deliver on its obligations.
 That can be anything from a late shipment to having to recall products.
 And it can even cover substandard work.
 While we all like to be business optimists, the truth is, stuff happens.
 With D & O, you’re covered in case the weather makes a package late or a supplier flakes.